Hike to Nachi Falls

 The path leads up to two huge cedar trees, standing on either sides.
 These two almost 800-year-old cedar trees are known as Meoto Sugi (Married Couple) Trees.
-For centuries these trees have been standing together welcoming pilgrims and tourists making their way up the hill.
-In 2000, the locals came together and performed the first wedding ceremony between them.
+For centuries these trees have been standing together welcoming pilgrims and tourists – making their way up the hill.
+In 2000, the locals came together and performed a wedding ceremony between them.
 It is believed that couples marrying between these trees will find eternal love.

-Beyond the married cedar trees, the path gives way to an ancient cobblestone staircase called Kumano Kodo which runs from the base of the valley all the way to the parking lot near Nachi San.
+Beyond the married cedar trees, the path gives way to an ancient cobblestone staircase called Kumano Kodo trail which runs from the base of the valley all the way to the parking lot near Nachi San.

 Kumano Kodo Trail in Nachi

 The Kumano Kodo (Ancient road of Kumano) is a network of pilgrimage roads that link all three major sacred sites in the Kii Mountain range.
 During the Heian period, people used to make the pilgrimage from Kyoto to Kumano Taisha using this trail.
 The trail however, is not limited to Nachi.
 Its total length is about 300 km extending across the prefectures of Wakayama, Nara and Mie.
 In July 2004, the Kumano Kodo, pilgrimage routes were registered as UNESCO World Heritage as part of the “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range“

 A fleet of rocky steps took me up the Daimon Zaka slope.
 The massive cedar trees surrounding the trail creates a divine atmosphere in the primeval forest.